 Chocolate Drop Cookies

-Chocolate drop cookies are soft, tender, and wonderfully chocolaty — the kind of simple, old-fashioned cookie that comes together quickly and works with all sorts of mix-ins.
+Chocolate drop cookies are soft, tender, and wonderfully chocolaty — the kind of simple, old-fashioned cookie that comes together quickly and works with or without mix-ins.
 The batter mixes easily by hand or with a mixer, and the cookies bake into soft little mounds with deep cocoa flavor.

 They’re perfect for after-school treats, lunchboxes, or quick holiday baking.
 Add nuts, white chocolate chips, or semisweet chips to customize the flavor and texture, or keep them plain for a classic soft chocolate cookie.